Koh Poh Koon

-Koh Poh Koon (born 16 March 1972) is a Singaporean politician and former colorectal surgeon who has been serving as Senior Minister of State for Manpower since 2021 and Senior Minister of State for Health since 2025.
-A member of the People's Action Party (PAP), he has been the Member of Parliament (MP) representing the Tampines Central division of Tampines Group Representation Constituency since 2020.
+Koh Poh Koon (born 16 March 1972) is a Singaporean politician and colorectal surgeon.
+A member of the governing People's Action Party (PAP), Koh is a Member of Parliament (MP) representing the Tampines Group Representation Constituency since 2020.
+He was also a Senior Minister of State for Manpower from 2021 until 2026 and Senior Minister of State for Health from 2025 until 2026.
 Prior to entering politics, Koh was a colorectal surgeon and medical researcher.
-He made his political debut in the 2013 by-elections as a PAP candidate contesting in Punggol East SMC against candidates from three other opposition parties, garnering 43.37% of the vote and losing to the Workers' Party's Lee Li Lian, who won 54.5% of the vote.

-In the 2015 general election, Koh contested in Ang Mo Kio GRC as part of a six-member PAP team and won with 78.64% of the vote.
-Koh was elected as the Member of Parliament representing the Yio Chu Kang ward of Ang Mo Kio GRC.
+Koh made his political debut in the 2013 by-election as the PAP candidate contesting in Punggol East SMC against candidates from three other opposition parties, garnering 43.37% of the vote and losing to the Workers' Party's (WP) Lee Li Lian, who won 54.5% of the vote.
+In the 2015 general election, Koh contested in Ang Mo Kio GRC as part of a six-member PAP team and was elected as an MP representing the Yio Chu Kang division.
 In the 2020 general election, he joined the PAP team contesting in Tampines GRC and won with 66.41% of the vote.
+Koh also served as Deputy Secretary-General of the National Trades Union Congress (NTUC) between 2018 and 2021.

 Koh had served as Minister of State for Trade and Industry and Minister of State for National Development concurrently between 2016 and 2017 and later Senior Minister of State for Trade and Industry between 2017 and 2020 and Senior Minister of State for National Development between 2017 and 2018.
-Dr Koh Poh Koon will be appointed Senior Minister of State in the Ministry of Health.
-He will continue in the Ministry of Manpower but will relinquish his appointment in the Ministry of Sustainability and the Environment.
+On 23 May 2025, Koh relinquished his appointment in the Ministry of Sustainability and the Environment and was appointed Senior Minister of State in the Ministry of Health, concurrent with his role in the Ministry of Manpower.
+He announced the relinquishment of all political posts on 22 May 2026 for "family reasons" but retained his MP seat, returning to the backbenches.

-He also served as Deputy Secretary-General of the National Trades Union Congress (NTUC) between 2018 and 2021.

 Education

 Koh attended MacRitchie Primary School, Maris Stella High School and Hwa Chong Junior College before graduating from the Yong Loo Lin School of Medicine at the National University of Singapore in 1996 with a Bachelor of Medicine, Bachelor of Surgery degree.

-He subsequently went on to complete a Master of Medicine degree in surgery at the National University of Singapore and obtained fellowships from the Royal College of Surgeons of Edinburgh and Academy of Medicine, Singapore.
+He went on to complete a Master of Medicine degree in surgery at the National University of Singapore and obtained fellowships from the Royal College of Surgeons of Edinburgh and Academy of Medicine, Singapore.

 He also received two Health Manpower Development Programme Scholarships from the Ministry of Health (MOH) to undergo advanced training in the surgical treatment of inflammatory bowel diseases in Edinburgh and at the Cleveland Clinic in Ohio.